litebird/litebird_sim/docs/source/data_layout.rst

 .. toggle-header::
  :header: Note that if the TOD matrix is chunked along the detector dimension, only the corresponding portion of the property array is detained in memory.

-   This implies that -- regardless if and how the TOD is distributed or not -- ``obs.tod[i]`` and ``obs.wn_level[i]`` both refer to the same detector, ``obs.tod`` and ``obs.wn_level`` have the same length and ``obs.tod * obs.wn_level[:, None]`` is valid (and correct) operation.
+   This implies that -- regardless if and how the TOD is distributed -- ``obs.tod[i]`` and ``obs.wn_level[i]`` both refer to the same detector, ``obs.tod`` and ``obs.wn_level`` have the same length and ``obs.tod * obs.wn_level[:, None]`` is valid (and correct) operation.
-   Compared to storying the full property array in every process, the main drawback is that, whenever the the block distribution of the TOD is changed, also the property arrays have to be redistributed.
-The pros are a higher memory efficiency and are more consistend serial/parallel experience for the user.
+   Compared to storying the full property array in every process, the main drawback is that, whenever the block distribution of the TOD is changed, also the property arrays have to be redistributed.
+The pros are a higher memory efficiency and are more consistent serial/parallel experience for the user.